College Transition Program

 - Access to a quiet and/or supportive study environment;

-- Communications with parents and members of the faculty, administration, and staff as wanted and/or needed.
+- Communications with parents and members of the faculty, administration, and staff as wanted and/or needed; and

-Students who are admitted to and enroll in the CTP pay an additional fee for each semester they are in the program.
+Students who are admitted to and enroll in the College Transition Program pay an additional fee for each semester they are in the program.
 For more information on the current fee schedule, please contact the Office of Enrollment Services at 1-800-475-3361.